All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can GLP-1 medications cure sleep apnea?

 GLP-1 medications can significantly reduce the severity of sleep apnea through weight loss, and some patients achieve complete resolution.
-However, results depend on the severity of your apnea, how much weight you lose, and whether other factors (like anatomy) contribute.
+But results depend on the severity of your apnea, how much weight you lose, and whether other factors (like anatomy) contribute.
 Work with your provider to monitor your sleep health.

 How much weight do I need to lose to improve sleep apnea?